 - Father consented to the courts of New York State having jurisdiction

-Subject Matter Jurisdiction Rules That Apply To Support Orders
+Subject Matter Jurisdictionional Rules That Apply To Support Orders

 “Subject matter jurisdiction” is harder to explain.
 The best way of explaining it is by examples.
 For example, a person cannot file a personal injury case in criminal court.
 Likewise, a patent case can only be filed in the federal patent court.
-In the context of interstate child support cases, these are governed by a federal law, which is called the Uniform Interstate Family Support Act or “UIFSA”.
-This statute requires all states to enact their own state laws which substantially conform to the rules of UIFSA.
+In the context of interstate child support cases, these are governed by federal laws, and the applicable law is called the Uniform Interstate Family Support Act or “UIFSA”.
+This statute requires all states to enact their own state laws which substantially conform to the rules of Uniform Interstate Family Support Act.

-However, states are free to deviate from the UIFSA in some respects, and states may have different ways of calculating the amount of child support, as well as how many years child support must be paid.
+However, states are free to deviate from the UIFSA in certain respects.
+For example, states may have different ways of calculating the amount of child support, as well as how many years child support must be paid.
 Most states require child support to be paid up to age 18, or 21, but some actually require child support to be paid beyond age 21 in some circumstances.
-Once a court of one state issues the initial child support order, child support will be required up to the age set in the state laws of the originating jurisdiction , even if the mother and child move to a different state with different rules.
+Once a court of one state issues the initial child support order, child support will be required up to the age set in the state laws of the originating jurisdiction , even if the mother and child or children move to a different state with different rules.

-While the UIFSA is a fairly well written statute and not too difficult for attorneys to understand, the rules are fairly complex.
-This blog post will only attempt to give a very general overview of the most basic concepts and most common situations.
-If you have an interstate child support case, you must consult and probably hire an attorney who is well versed in child support and in these type of cases.
+While the UIFSA is a fairly well written statute and not too difficult for attorneys to understand, the rules are still fairly complex.
+This blog post will only attempt to give a very general overview and information about the most basic concepts and most common situations.
+If you have an interstate child support case, you must consult and probably hire an attorney who is well versed in child support and, in particular, about interstate child support. .

 To understand the UIFSA you should know that it was created in order to resolve situations where the same parties had cases going on simultaneously in different states, or where courts from different states had issued inconsistent orders.

-UIFSA (Uniform Interstate Family Support Act) Jurisdiction Rules
+The UIFSA (Uniform Interstate Family Support Act) Federal Laws

-For Initial orders, the courts of the State where the child has been living for the last 6 months has jurisdiction.
+For initial orders, the courts of the state where the child has been living for the last 6 months have jurisdiction.
 If the child is less than 6 months old or the child or children have lived in more than one state during the six month period prior to the date of filing, the rules are more complex, but often the state where the child or children are living at the filing date will have jurisdiction.

-Once the originating state (the state that makes the initial child support order) has entered a child support order, that State’s courts will have “exclusive continuing jurisdiction” which means that no other state courts will have subject matter jurisdiction and cannot make any child support order or modify any child support order until either of the following occurs:
+Once the originating state (the state that makes the initial child support order) has entered a child support order, that state’s courts will have “continuing exclusive jurisdiction”, which means that no other state courts will have subject matter jurisdiction and cannot make any child support order or modify any child support order until one of the following occurs:

 - Both parents and the child have all left the originating state